-Accent continues to enjoy a comparatively low gearing position at 42.52% in the year to 31 March 2020 despite having refinanced during the financial year (issuance of £225m in bonds in July 2019 coupled with the repayment of significant borrowings with Nationwide).
+Accent continues to enjoy a comparatively low gearing position at 43.24% in the year to 31 March 2020 despite having refinanced during the financial year: £225m in bonds issued in July 2019 by Accent Capital PLC with funds on-lent to the Society coupled with the repayment of significant borrowings with Nationwide.
 This capacity underpins our ability to further borrow and develop.
 In the year to 31 March 2020 Accents gearing is slightly lower than budgeted primarily due to cash reserves being higher following lower capital expenditure than anticipated on new development due to delays arising from the COVID-19 pandemic in late March 2020.
 Moving into 2020/21 the position is expected to shift slightly as cash reserves are utilised through continued planned development and reinvestment in existing stock.

-EBITDA MRI COVER

-Earnings Before Interest Tax Depreciation and Amortisation Major Repairs Included
+EBITDA MRI Cover - Earnings Before Interest Tax Depreciation and Amortisation Major Repairs Included